-When it comes to trending skincare ingredients, they don't come much hotter than retinol.
-At this point in the year, I've pretty much lost count of the number of press releases and product drops containing the stuff, and when I ask basically any dermatologist or skin expert what ingredient they'd recommend everyone to start using, the answer is always resoundingly the same.
-Yes, it's official—everyone in 2019 is totally obsessed with retinol.
+When it comes to trending skincare ingredients, there's one in particular that has gone straight to the top of the hot list this year.
+I've already lost count of the number of press releases and product drops I've received containing the stuff in the past few weeks alone, and when I ask any dermatologist or skin expert what ingredient they'd recommend everyone to start using immediately it's always this ingredient that comes out on top.
+Yes, it's official—everyone is totally obsessed with retinol in 2019.

 Except, that is, for me.
-It is to my shame as a beauty editor that I've spent the best part of this year feeling absolutely terrified about putting retinol on my face.
-For context, here's the back story: After reaching peak frustration with my adult acne toward the tail end of last year, I decided to bite the bullet and pay for a private consultation with a dermatologist.
+It is to my shame as a beauty editor that I've spent the best part of my career feeling totally scared about putting retinol on my face.
+For context, here's the back story: After reaching peak frustration with my adult acne last year, I decided to bite the bullet and pay for a private consultation with a dermatologist.

 Reluctant to try isotretinoin (more commonly known as Roaccutane), I settled on a three-month plan of antibiotics and topical treatments—including azelaic acid, benzoyl peroxide and retinol.
 How did I get on?
 Well, let's just say, my face and retinol were not a match made in heaven.